 You worked on a farm while earning your undergraduate degree.
 Do you still farm or ranch?

-My family had about 250 acres, where we ran approximately 60 head of cattle.
-My summer job was cutting hay to get them through the winter, and keeping the fences cleared.
+My family had a small cattle farm in central Virginia, where I spent quite a few summers.
+My job was cutting hay to get them through the winter, and keeping the fences cleared.
 I don't farm anymore, but I'd love to get back into it.

 Who or what inspired you to become a lawyer?